-- A. Evidence of professional leadership in state and/or national professional associations directly related to areas of expertise and/or the good of the profession - B. Evidence of professional involvement in state and/or national professional associations directly related to areas of expertise and/or the good of the profession - C. Evidence of active participation on university, college, and departmental committees - D. Evidence of active participation in university, college, and departmental governance - E. Evidence of leadership on university, college, and/or departmental committees - F. Evidence of commitment to the delivery of professional services as functions of the department, e.g., clinic, workshops, conferences, public-college related activities - G. Evidence of an award for service to the University or professional association - H. Evidence of professional involvement in local and/or state professional associations - I. Evidence of active participation and/or leadership in department, college, and/or university committees - J. Evidence of involvement with student organizations - K. Award(s) for service - L. Insightful statements reflecting self-evaluation, self-reflection, and goal oriented plans with regards to the scope, quality, and direction of the candidates service not immediately evident in previous evidence provided
+- A. Insightful statements reflecting self-evaluation, self-reflection, and goaloriented plans with regard to the scope, quality, and direction of the candidate's service - B. Evidence of professional leadership in local, state and/or national professional associations directly related to areas of expertise and/or the good of the profession - C. Evidence of professional involvement in local, state and/or national professional associations directly related to areas of expertise and/or the good of the profession - D. Evidence of active participation or leadership on university, college, and departmental committees - E. Evidence of active participation or leadership on university, college, and departmental governance - F. Evidence of commitment to the delivery of professional services as functions of the department, e.g., clinic, workshops, conferences, public-college related activities - G. Award(s) for outstanding service to the University or professional association

+- H. Evidence of involvement with student organizations - I. Evidence of professional development efforts related to service including courses taken for credit and workshops, seminars, and conferences attended